krys2fa/vehicle-booking-app/README.md

  # Vehicle Booking App
-A front-end React application for booking vehicles.
+This is a tablet web application built with React for booking vehicles.
 The data for the app is obtained from [a Rails API](https://github.com/krys2fa/vehicle-booking-api) using axios and stored in the Redux store to be accessed by multiple components.
 This project was set up with [Create React App](https://github.com/facebook/create-react-app).

 # Screenshot